sanchxt/yoop/README.md

 ## Security

-LocalDrop prioritizes security and privacy:
+Yoop prioritizes security and privacy:

 -   **Encryption**: All transfers use TLS 1.3 with perfect forward secrecy
 -   **No persistence**: Ephemeral certificates, no long-term keys (except trusted devices)